MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 ## Define environment variables

 The cluster configuration can be customized using a set of environment variables that are passed to the `mssqlctl create cluster` command.
-Most of the environment variables are optional with default avalues as per below.
+Most of the environment variables are optional with default values as per below.
 Note that there are environment variables like credentials that require user input.

 | Environment variable | Required | Default value | Description |
 |---|---|---|---|